-What is the legal age for cannabis possession and consumption in Quebec?
+What is the minimum age for recreational cannabis in Ontario?

-The minimum age for the purchase, possession and consumption of cannabis in Quebec is set at 18 years old.
+The legal age minimum for purchasing, possessing and consuming recreational cannabis in Ontario is 19 years old.

-How much cannabis can I possess in Quebec?
+How much cannabis can I possess in Ontario?

-Can I grow my own weed in Quebec?
+Can I grow my own cannabis in Ontario?

 Yes.
 Adults 19 years of age or older are legally allowed to cultivate up to four cannabis plants per residence.

 What types of cannabis products can I buy in Ontario?

 At this point in time, only dried cannabis and cannabis oils are available for purchase.

 Can I share my cannabis with a friend?

 Yes.
 Adults 19 years of age or older may legally share cannabis with other adults who are also 19 years of age or older.